CallumBoase/react-into-html/readme.md

 ### Summary
 * Create your custom components and bundle them as outlined above.
 * Deploy your compiled script ( `customComponents.js` ) somewhere on the web
-* Load your compiled script into the Knack app.
+* Load the script from wherever you're serving it on the we, into your Knack app.
 This make your custom components available via `window.customComponents` like described above.
 * On a Knack scene or view render event, add a target div to the DOM and then call `window.customComponents.yourComponent.render()` and point it at the div you created.
 Your custom component should now render on the Knack page.

 <details>